ramiccodes/learn-TypeScript/3-typescript-compiler/ts-compiler.md

 tsc (This compiles all of the .ts files in the directory)

 tsc -w or tsc --watch (This will run watch mode with all of the .ts files and auto recompiles)

+- Top exclude a file from compilation
+Go to tsconfig.json and add a new key value pair after the first curly bracket and comma named "exclude": [] Inside the array, you can add the name of the file "exclude": [
+  (If you want to exclude all files with a certain extension) "analytics.dev.ts",

+  "*.dev.ts",

+  (If you want to exclude all files with this extension pattern in any folder will be ignored) "**/*.dev.ts",

+  (node_modules is automatically excluded if "exclude" is not specified) "node_modules",
+],

+"files": [
+  "app.ts",
+],